awab-ml/iatoolkit/docs/deployment_guide.md

 This key should be treated with the same confidentiality as a password.

-## 10. External Login
+## 10. Single Sign-On (SSO)

-IAToolkit offers an "external login" feature designed to smoothly integrate the chat platform into a company portal or intranet where users are already authenticated.
+IAToolkit Enterprise offers an SSO feature designed to smoothly integrate the chat platform into a company portal or intranet where users are already authenticated.

 This allows a user to navigate from the internal portal to IAToolkit and be logged in automatically,